chrisquince/STRONG/README.md

 ### Assembly, COG annotation and binning

 The first step of the pipeline is a coassembly of all samples followed by binning.
-The full pipeline is complex and summarised in the figure:
+This involves multiple steps, including mapping with bowtie2 to get coverages and annotations to COGs with the RPS-Blast this is summarised in the figure:

 ![alt tag](./Figures/Dag_rules1.png)